Stefan0219/Notes/cs61c/RISCV Processor Design/RV-CPU-DESIGN.md

 ## Stage of the Datapath
 break up the process of “executing an instruction” into stages, and then connect the stages to create the whole datapath.
 ![[Pasted image 20220907101849.png]]
-These five stages are executed in one clock cycle, that is called One-instruction-Per-cycle.
+These five stages are executed in one clock cycle, which is called One-instruction-Per-cycle.
 ![[Pasted image 20220907102124.png]]
+Register write will executed at the next rising edge of clock.
 ### Datapath components
 #### Combinational
 * Combinational elements